alif-munim/nnUNet/readme.md

 An additional classification decoder head is added to the original architecture, taking as input the bottleneck features from the shared segmentation encoder (contraction pathway).

-The following classes are added:
+The following classes have been added:
-1. `CustomUNet` - located in `custom_unet.py`
-2. `nnUNetTrainerV2_Custom` - located in `custom_trainer.py`
+1. `CustomUNet`: Modifies the original generic u-net architecture with classification heads of various configurations.
+Located in [custom_unet.py](https://github.com/alif-munim/nnUNet/blob/classification/nnunet/network_architecture/custom_unet.py).
+2. `nnUNetTrainerV2_Custom`: Combines segmentation and classification losses for training.
+Located in [custom_trainer.py](https://github.com/alif-munim/nnUNet/blob/classification/nnunet/training/network_training/custom_trainer.py).

 ### Experiments

 Alongside the dice loss in the original setup, cross-entropy loss is used for the classification head.
 Various architectures are tested to find the ideal configuration.
+The experiments / configurations can be divided into the following categories:

+1. Network depth.
+Tested networks with 2, 4, 5, 6, and 10 layers.
+2. Batch normalization.
+To increase training stability.
+3. Features.
+Feeding the classifier features from the u-net bottleneck, or later upsampling layers.
+Also combining both for local and global feature capture.
+4. Pooling.
+Global average and attention.
+5. Dropout.
+Set to 0.5 in most cases, but final experiment is set to 0.3.
+6. Loss weighting.
+Assigning higher weight to classification loss for better performance.

 ### Results